tuthodien/google-maps-scraper/README.md

 ![Comparison Image](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/comparision-image.png)

-And here's the best part - the Pro Version offers great ROI because it helps you land new customers bringing hundreds and thousands of dollars, all with zero risk.
-That's right because, we offer a **30-Day Refund Policy**!
+And here's the best part - the Pro Version comes with zero risk.
+That's right because we offer a **30-Day Refund Policy**!

+Also, Pro Version is not a Monthly Subscription but a One Time Risk-Free Investment Only.

 ### ❓ How to Get the Pro Version?